 - Fats: Avocado, Almonds, Olive Oil, Tahini, Nut Butters, Pumpkin Seeds, Chia Seeds, Flax Seeds…

-One of the biggest challenges when it comes to cooking is that we have ingredients but don’t know what to do with them.
-Thankfully, we have resources like cookbooks, magazines, social media platforms such as Pinterest and Instagram, and websites that can help give us ideas as well as recipes!
+One of the biggest challenges when it comes to meal planning is having ingredients, but not knowing what to do with them.
+Thankfully, there are resources – cookbooks, magazines, websites, and social media platforms such as Pinterest and Instagram – that can give us ideas as well as recipes!

-The two biggest factors I look at when choosing a recipe is:
+The two considerations I have when choosing a recipe are:

-- Time: How much time do I want to spend making a recipe?
+- Time: How long do I want to spend making a recipe?

-- Ingredients: What ingredients do I want to use? …whether I already own them or if there is a new ingredient I would like to purchase and try.
+- Ingredients: What foods do I want to use?
+Do I want to use what I already own or is there something new I’d like to try?

-Stumped on meal and recipe Ideas, here are great ideas to get you started:
+Stumped on meal and recipe ideas?
+Here are great suggestions to get you started: